sensu/monitoring-plugins/README.md

 ## Goal

-The goal of this project is to provide Sensu Go Assets for CentOS/RHEL Linux (6, 7, and 8), Debian Linux (8, 9, 10, 11), Ubuntu Linux (14.04, 16.04, 18.04, 20.04),
+The goal of this project is to provide Sensu Go Assets for CentOS/Rocky/RHEL Linux (7, 8, 9), Debian Linux (9, 10, 11), Ubuntu Linux (18.04, 20.04, 22.04),
-Amazon Linux (1 and 2), and Alpine Linux containing a good subset of the plugins from the Monitoring Plugins project.
+Amazon Linux (2, 2022), and Alpine Linux containing a good subset of the plugins from the Monitoring Plugins project.

 ### Current Status